 Ingredients for Keto Fried Chicken

-- skinless boneless chicken thighs or chicken breast – cut them into bite-size pieces!
+- Chicken thighs or chicken breast – cut them into bite-size pieces!

-- seasonings: dried basil, pink salt, black pepper, dried thyme, oregano, paprika powder, ginger powder, garlic powder. chili pepper flakes
+- Seasonings: I used tons of my favorite herbs and spice that include dried basil, dried thyme, oregano, powder, ginger powder, and garlic powder, chili pepper flakes.

 - minced garlic